I love to laugh, hopefully you do too. If you don't, you should probably kick rocks.

 Tame Impala- "Jeremy's Storm"

 Ever have a song trapped in your thoughts?
 You can't get it out, can you?
 It's usually the melody that hooks me right in.
-Everything from Mark Morrison's "Return Of The Mack" to The Dwight Twilley Band's "Looking For The Magic" is on daily loop in my head.
+Everything from Bobby Womack's "Across 110th Street" to The Dwight Twilley Band's "Looking For The Magic" is on daily loop in my head.

 Moments of nostalgia seem to always linger about.
 I'm a bit of a memory horder.
 My mind is cluttered with mostly useless information that comes in handy on trivia night.